 No. The etchings of Irish artists are shown alongside examples by Whistler, Walter Sickert and other Etching Revivalists, revealing the influence they had on the Irish printmakers.

-Making their Mark: Irish Painter-Etchers and the Etching Revival is now open in our Print Gallery.
+Making their Mark: Irish Painter-Etchers and the Etching Revival was on view 2 March – 30 June 2019.